essmkanyi/essmkanyi/README.md

 ## My Interests

-I have a strong passion for [Your Interests], and I enjoy working on projects related to:
+I have a strong passion for anything, and I currently enjoy working on projects related to:

 - 🚀 Mobile App Development (C, C++ & Java)
 - 💻 Web Developement (HTML, CSS, JavaScript & React)